 How to apply

-The undergraduate application is now open for the Fall 2022 semester.
+The undergraduate application opens on August 1.
 All application files completed by December 1 are considered part of the Early Action pool to receive full admission consideration and automatic scholarship review by December 31.

 Application files completed by February 1 receive full admission consideration and automatic scholarship review by February 28.
 Learn more about application requirements for international undergraduate students below